flowchain/node-p2p-chord/README.md

 ## Quickstart

 To create a node and connect to a subsequent node.
-Add ```join``` as the existing server to connect to.
+Add the ```join``` property to specify the existing p2p node.

 ```
 var server = require('./libs/server');